 So you can see where I’m going with this right?
 I have 2 laptops and Smartphone and a Tablet and they all get used on a regular basis for different functions.
 I am sure if I really tried very hard I could reduce this down to 1 laptop, and a phone and still find myself in a constant cycle of recharging, carrying cables and USB adapters around for every eventuality.
 Why oh why would I want to add to this cycle and at the same time throw away hundreds of years history and dedication to excellence by replacing a classically crafted precision built timepiece with a gadget glued together in an Asian sweatshop?

 Too Much Tech.

 Put quite simply, I don’t like the idea and I don’t think the watch industry need worry about the coming storm….it will pass relatively quickly and not affect the true customer base.
 I am thinking of it like the pirating of Hollywood movies, no really stay with me here.

 Hollywood complain about the pirating of movies over the internet and somehow come up with a figure that illustrates how much money they have lost due to piracy.
 Hmmmm, that sounds very odd to me for two reasons.
 Firstly, you can only lose money if you first had the money and subsequently had the money taken from you.
-In this case, they are not losing money, they just failed to make as much cash as they would liked to.
-Secondly, the audience that’s downloading or pirating the movies are not the same audience who go to the cinema to have full experience.
+In this case, they are not losing money, they just failed to make as much cash as they would like to.
+Secondly, the audience that’s downloading or pirating the movies is not the same audience who go to the cinema to have the full experience.
 If the illegal downloads did not exist the people watching the pirated movies would not go to the cinema, but simply wait until the movies came to the small screen.